Facts and Questions

 Are endodontic (root canal) procedures and materials safe?

 Research on root canal therapy done as early as the 1930s and 40s shows no correlation between root canal therapy and general physical illness.
 The presence of bacteria in the mouth has been proven, even in individuals who do not have any dental disease (cavities, gum disease, etc).
 Additional references and information can be found at http://www.aae.org/patients/mythsrootcanal/.
 Drs.
-Barr, Spencer, and Madison are happy to answer any questions you may have regarding root canal treatment and your health.
+Barr and Spencer are happy to answer any questions you may have regarding root canal treatment and your health.